lsuxrstudio/xrstudioguides/live-link/README.md

 ##### `Step 1.`\|`BTS`|:small_blue_diamond:

 Lets get livelink setup to bring in Mocap data from the **OptiTrack**.
 Make sure the motion capture system is turned on, has streaming enabled and has a static mesh tracking the camera on set.
-Go to **Window | Live Link** and add a
+Go to **Window | Live Link** and add a **OptiTrack** tracker.

 ![alt_text](images/.png)